dialog-semiconductor/BLE_SDK6_examples/LPCCSE_Multirole/Readme.md

 - C1 connects to P0 again

 **Note**: While using iPhone, if you wish to disconnect C1 from DA14531 device, please check the iPhone bluetooth settings as the phone might have to be disconnected from there.
-Once it disconnects, you will see the P0 advetising again while beind connected to P1 and P2.
+Once it disconnects, you will see P0 advertising again while being connected to P1 and P2.
 For Android, you can use any BLE scanner app to connect and disconnect.